ukparliament/weeknotes.data-search/2018/23/index.md

 ### Strolls

 No strolls were reported this week.
 Though Anya, Silver and Michael did walk to the end of Brighton pier.
-At least as far as the [dodgems](https://twitter.com/bitten_/status/1004722028719562752).
+Well, at least as far as the [dodgems](https://twitter.com/bitten_/status/1004722028719562752) anyway.
 Anya and Michael played air hockey.
 Anya whipped Michael's ass.

 ### Things that caught our eye